 Things you Could Say During an Intervention Include:

-The next stage for you is to ascertain whether or not your loved one has an addiction, and to then start planning who will come to your intervention should the answer be in the positive.
+The next stage for you is to ascertain whether your loved one has an addiction, and to then start planning who will come to your intervention should the answer be in the positive.
 Once your loved one has decided that they need to seek help, you have a wealth of options at your fingertips.
 Indeed, services like ours are necessary to narrow those choices down.
-The first stage of recovery is the detox process, which you can do at home if you are an alcohol addict and if you qualify.
-To find out more about our alcohol home detox kits or to book an initial consultation, call us today.
-We can be reached at 0203 955 7700 where we will be waiting for your call.
-Whatever happens, we are only ever a phone call away.
+Call now to start the process and get your loved one the help they need.